josh-collinsworth/joco-sveltekit/src/lib/content/resume.md

 - Lead frontend development and design across Deno sites, products, and documentation
 - Designed and implemented a full-scale redesign of [Deno.com](https://deno.com), including a full rebrand, illustration, and animation work.
 This redesign correlated with the Deno 2.0, launch and helped to achieve a permanent 200% increase in web traffic and Deno monthly active users
 - Complete redesign of [Deno Deploy](https://deno.com/deploy), including a full rebrand and all-new marketing properties and app design
-- Designed and collaborated on the frontend build of [JSR.io](https://jsr.io)
+- Designed, branded, and built various Deno projects and microsites, including [JSR.io](https://jsr.io) and [javascript.tm](https://javascript.tm)
 - Built new product features and refined existing features in [Deno Deploy](https://deno.com/deploy)
-- Designed and built various microsite projects, such as [javascript.tm](https://javascript.tm)
 - Updated and maintained Deno documentation